How Do Dolphins Sleep?

 Why Do Dolphins Sleep With One Eye Open?

-Unlike humans, who need both eyes to close in order to fall asleep, dolphins sleep with only one open eye.
-They do this so they can be aware of their surroundings and react quickly if necessary.
-This also allows them to stay alert for potential predators, detect changes in the environment, and remain conscious enough to come up for air when necessary.
+Dolphins sleep with just one eye open.
+They do this to stay aware of their surroundings and react quickly if needed.
+This also helps them detect predators, notice environmental changes, and come up for air when necessary.